Code-Institute-Submissions/MemorySafe/README.md

      git clone https://github.com/USERNAME/REPOSITORY
 7. Press Enter.
 Your local clone will be created.

+There are no differences between the deployed version and the development version.

 ## Code
 To change the colour of the navbar “hamburger” icon, I had to overwrite Bootstrap rules and I have found a [code](https://github.com/css/csso/issues/377) on GitHub that helped me to solve that bug.